PICO Laser Singapore

-PICO Laser has set a new standard for treatment of pigmentation, pores and scars.
+PICO Laser: Improved technology for treatment of skin pigmentation, pores and scars.

-The word “Pico” has recently gained a lot of traction as the new buzzword in aesthetic medicine, and has become one of the most requested for treatment in Singapore.
+The word “Pico” has recently gained a lot of traction as the new buzzword in aesthetic medicine.
+It has also become one of the most requested aesthetic treatment in Singapore.

 Picolaser is not a brand or name of a laser machine, but refers to a type of laser technology.

 In essence, “Pico” in the word “Picolaser” refers to picosecond: ie: 1/1000 of a nanosecond or one trillionth of a second.
-Picolaser is a new generation of laser technology in which the laser is fired with a very short pulse duration – in picoseconds.
-This is in contrast to Q-switched lasers, in which laser beams are delivered in pulse durations of nanoseconds.
+Picolaser uses high frequency laser technology in which the laser is fired with a very short pulse duration – in picoseconds.
+This is in contrast to older versions of Q-switched lasers, in which laser beams are delivered in pulse durations of nanoseconds.

 Is PICO Laser really better?